 Acorn was the first Earthseed community.
 At the end of Parable of the Sower, Lauren, her husband Bankole, and the rest of the Earthseed Community decided to remain on Bankole’s land and build their community.
 They grew the community and started to build a commercial business buying goods from their neighbors for resale.
 Acorn was successful enough to afford two trucks that included guns for defense.
-They trucks were useful for commerce and for searching for the lost family members of people in the community.
+The trucks were useful for commerce and for searching for the lost family members of people in the community.

 One of the young people living in Acorn, Dan, wanted to find his two sisters.
-Lauren asked the people of Georgetown, who were active in barter and commerce, to look out for any information of the missing family members.
+Lauren asked the people of Georgetown, who were active in barter and commerce, to look out for any information about the missing family members.
 Georgetown was run by the George family, who effectively managed law and order in the town.

 Lauren, Bankole, Natividad, Travis, and Dan heard of a girl matching the description of one of Dan’s sisters in Georgetown, Nina.
 Lauren met with the pimp to see if he owned Nina.
 While the girl looked like Nina, it was not her.
 To Lauren’s surprise, she saw her brother, Marcus, instead.
 After hours of haggling, she managed to purchase him.

 Lauren was surprised to find Marcus alive and wondered if any other family members might be.
 However, Marcus had seen them killed; he was the only one who survived.

 After the attack on Robledo, Marcus was rescued by an old couple, the Durans, who had lost their only child.
 They lived as squatters with some other homeless people.
 He preached to people in the area under a nearby carport and was well-respected.
 The Durans gave Marcus their name, and he lived with them until they got separated when the police attacked.
 After the attack, he started moving north.